syre-data/tutorials/intermediate/fireworks/README.md

 > :clock9: **15 minutes**

 ## Where did we leave off?
 Ahh, right.
 You had just saved the company by determining which of the two firework recipes was quieter.
-You created your first Thot project by creating the project structure, organizing and annotating the raw data, and analyzing that data to quickly get the results you needed.
+You created your first Syre project by creating the project structure, organizing and annotating the raw data, and analyzing that data to quickly get the results you needed.

 The aquarium's New Year's Eve extravaganza went off without a hitch, and both the people and fish loved the show.
 In the crowd was Famous Dave, from Famous Dave's Scuba Encounters.
 He was so impressed he wants to put on his own show for his clients, and has asked the Puzzle's team to make it happen!